alexisvalentino/psych/src/content/docs/to-do/wordpress-quirks.md

   order: 4
 ---

-This looks empty, suggest an activity by reaching out to psychcess@gmail.com
+This place looks empty, suggest an activity or event by reaching out to our [Facebook page](https://www.facebook.com/profile.php?id=61568430635054).